 The Wellness Center at Southern is responsible for broad student health outreach on topics, including but not limited to,sexual health, tobacco use, nutrition, drugs and alcohol, sleep, and stress.
 The Wellness Center facilitates health promotion activities for the campus community, including educational sessions, special events, and other activities.

-For more information or to request a presentation for a class or a group, please contact the Wellness Center at (203) 392-7110 or visit the Wellness Center website.
+For more information or to request a presentation for a class or a group, please contact the Wellness Center at (203) 392-7110, via email, or the Wellness Center website.

 Coordinator: Emily Rosenthal, MPH, LMSW.